Based on collaboration with

-In short, it seems that evolution somehow "discovered" that a type of genome for a long-lived intelligent species with many kinds of individual and social behaviours can increase evolutionary success if the processes of physical development then aging are accompanied by genetically delayed changes in cognitive mechanisms concerned with motivation, capabilities of various kinds, and relationships with conspecifics, that differ substantially across the lifespan.
+In short, it seems that evolution somehow "discovered" that a type of genome for a long-lived intelligent species with many kinds of individual and social behaviours can increase evolutionary success if the processes of physical development then ageing are accompanied by genetically delayed changes in cognitive mechanisms concerned with motivation, capabilities of various kinds, and relationships with conspecifics, that differ substantially across the lifespan.

 These "delayed" developments could be based partly on processes of accumulation of information within the genome, over many generations, in contrast with information acquired through individual learning.
 But that would restrict the knowledge and competences individuals could acquire.
-In contrast, if if the specifications for later development are parametrised, allowing their manifestations to be tailored to specific circumstances, then parameters that vary widely across habitats and cultures could be derived from aspects of the environment during individual development, and later combined with the general design specifications, at appropriate times.
+In contrast, if the specifications for later development are parametrised, allowing their manifestations to be tailored to specific circumstances, then parameters that vary widely across habitats and cultures could be derived from aspects of the environment during individual development, and later combined with the general design specifications, at appropriate times.